AdobeDocs/campaign-web.en/help/v8/transactional-messaging/create-transactional.md

 A transactional message template can be used to preview the delivery content received by the profile before it reaches the final audience.
 For instance, an administrator can set up and configure the templates, making them ready for use by marketing users.

-To create a transactional message template, follow the steps below :
+To create a transactional message template, follow the steps below:

 * In the **[!UICONTROL Triggered messages]** section, go to **[!UICONTROL Transactional messages]**.
 In the **[!UICONTROL Templates]** tab, you can see all the delivery templates for transactional messages.
 Click on the **[!UICONTROL Create transactional message template]** button to begin the creation of your template.